Skip to main content

 Wait…what?
 Yep!

-To explain this you have to go to how records are made.
+To explain this, you have to go to how records are made.
 So records are made inside of a factory.
 Factories are notorious for being dirty with heat and steam in the environment.
-This is just where they are made, it is not a sterile environment.
-Not to mention they also use a mold release agent (a controversial topic) that is embedded into the PVC mixture.
-This some theorize, leaves a very thin film on the records which can impede audio fidelity.
+This is just where they are made; it is not a sterile environment.
+Not to mention, they also use a mold release agent (a controversial topic) that is embedded into the PVC mixture.
+Some theorize that this leaves a very thin film on the records, which can impede audio fidelity.

 Don’t believe me, okay…clean a bunch of new unopened records and look at the residue left over.
-I have done this and I still have dirt and gunk in the bottom just like cleaning old records.
-Yes, it is probably far less than an old record as far as dirt and grim is concerned but there is dirt.
+I have done this, and I still have dirt and gunk in the bottom, just like cleaning old records.
+Yes, it is probably far less than an old record as far as dirt and grimness are concerned, but there is dirt.

 Also, no pressing plant ever cleans the vinyl before they ship it out.
 This would add untold expenses to the already growing pricing and production costs.
-As of late, there is a hard enough time getting pressing and pressing plants are back-ordered for years.
+As of late, it is hard enough to get pressings, and pressing plants have been back-ordered for years.

 Something Is Better Than Nothing